Additional Learning Needs (ALN)

 The school's Inclusion Leader is Oliver Beckett.
 The Inclusion Leader is responsible for managing Additional Learning Needs (ALN) within the school.

-The Governor with responsibility for ALN in 2017-18 is Mrs Georgina Bunning.
+The Governor with responsibility for ALN in 2018-19 is Mrs Michelle Allford.

 The Inclusion Leader, with the Headteacher and Governing Body, plays a key role in the development of the ALN policy and provision in the school.
 He takes day-to-day responsibility for the operation of the ALN policy and co-ordination of the provision made for individual children with ALN, working closely with staff, parents and carers, and other agencies.